PathologyDataScience/triteia/README.md

 4. Shared memory communication - send data to and receive data from Triton using shared memory when the client and server are on the same machine.

 ## Model control <a name="control"></a>
-The `TritonModel` class can be used to load/unload models, to retrieve model configurations or metadata, or to check model if a mode is idle or loaded.
+The `TritonModel` class can be used to load/unload models, to retrieve model configurations or metadata, or to check model if a model is idle or loaded.
 A model is defined by a model name and server url

 ```python
 from simple_triton.model import TritonModel